The Trumpeter of Krakow

 Jubilation erupted amongst the men, and it was some time before the excitement died down.
 Yet the goodly carpenter Stas soon realized that something was amiss - his old friend the watchman was nowhere to be seen.
 So off he went in search of the trumpeter.
 However, when he reached the tower he found that disaster had struck - his dear friend had fallen.
 A single Tartar arrow had pierced the old watchman's neck and he had died in an instant.
 The trumpet was still clasped in his hands ready to blast out a final note.

-The hejnal of Cracow, which is played from the northern tower St. Mary's basilica, the city's ancient Gothic church, is amongst the most picturesque of Cracow's customs.
+The hejnal of Krakow, which is played from the northern tower St. Mary's basilica, the city's ancient Gothic church, is amongst the most picturesque of Krakow's customs.
 It has continued almost without interruption for some seven hundred years.

 The hejnal is played each day, on the hour every hour, (regardless of time or season), from the north, south, east and west windows of the tower (to the four corners of the globe).
 The tradition is looked upon with affection by Cracovians and Poles alike, and since 1927, a recording of the melody has been played daily on Polish national radio.